StackOneHQ/cursor-rules-to-claude/README.md

 Many dev teams use Cursor IDE and build up a large collection of Cursor rules about their codebase.
 However, Claude Code uses CLAUDE.md files not Cursor rules natively.

-The killer usecase of this package is to use Cursor rules with Claude Code directly inside GitHub.
+The killer use is Cursor rules with Claude Code directly inside GitHub.
 If you haven't tried it yet, you're missing out.
 See the docs [here](https://docs.anthropic.com/en/docs/claude-code/github-actions)

 ## Installation